How to Avoid Accidents With Semi-Trucks

 - Property damage related to the accident

 - Emergency medical treatment and ongoing care

 - Other expenses caused by the accident

-Additionally, if your injuries are so severe that you have been unable to return to work in the same capacity as you worked before, you may also be able to receive compensation for your future lost income.
-Only a legal professional will be able to tell you what you could qualify for, and getting in touch with a Bakersfield lawyer immediately following an accident will help improve the outcome of your case.
+Additionally, if your injuries are so severe that you’ll be unable to return to work at the same capacity you worked before, you may also be able to receive compensation for your future lost income.
+Only a legal professional will be able to tell you what you could qualify for.
+Getting in touch with a Bakersfield lawyer immediately following an accident will help improve the outcome of your case.

 Bakersfield Auto Accident Lawyer

-If you have been involved in a semi-truck accident, call the Law Office of Kyle W. Jones today for a case evaluation.
-We will protect your rights and strive to get you maximum compensation for your injuries so that you can move forward.
+If you’ve been in a semi-truck accident then call Kyle Jones for a case evaluation.
+We will protect your rights and strive to get you maximum compensation for your injuries so you can move forward.